SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/deploy-multiple-accounts-regions.md

 ## Before you start

-If this is the first time you've deployed the AWS Observability Solution, read the [Before You Deploy](https://help.sumologic.com/docs/observability/aws/deploy-use-aws-observability/before-you-deploy/) topic for more information.
+If this is the first time you've deployed the AWS Observability solution, read the [Before You Deploy](/docs/observability/aws/deploy-use-aws-observability/before-you-deploy/) topic for more information.

 ## Step 1: Open the CloudFormation template